ObolNetwork/charon-distributed-validator-node/README.md

             - `sudo chmod -R 666 .charon`

 7. I see a lot of errors after running `docker-compose up`.
-    - It's because both `geth` and `lighthouse` starts syncing and so there's connectivity issues among the containers.
+    - It's because both `geth` and `lighthouse` start syncing and so there's connectivity issues among the containers.
-    - Let the containers for a while until geth finishes syncing.
-You won't have that many errors thereafter.
+    - Simply let the containers run for a while.
+You won't observe frequent errors when geth finishes syncing.